Bolton West (UK Parliament constituency): Historic

 There were major boundary changes to Bolton West in 1983 when part of its area went to create Bolton North East, but compensated by taking most of the former Westhoughton constituency.
 2010 saw the town of Atherton added from the Wigan borough, previously in the Leigh constituency.

-It is the only part of the Wigan borough not represented by a constituency fully within Wigan borough.
+Current

+Further to the 2023 Periodic Review of Westminster constituencies which became effective for the 2024 general election, the constituency is defined as comprising the following wards of the Metropolitan Borough of Bolton as they existed on 1 December 2020: